brittlewis12/witness-budgets/witness-budgets.md

 - **Risks:** Prop/Type discipline violations; impredicativity; performance issues
 - **Validation needed:** Systematic extraction attempts on formalized theorems

-### Summary: What We Don't Know
+### Summary: what we don't know

 This document presents a **framework and research program**, not validated conclusions.
-The core claims—that witness budgets matter for automation and that C0–C2 formulations improve extraction—are **hypotheses requiring empirical validation**.
+The core claims — that witness budgets matter for automation and that C0–C2 formulations improve extraction — are **hypotheses requiring empirical validation**.

 **We honestly don't know:**
 - Whether automation improvements will be large enough to justify engineering costs